skip to main content

 ABOUT CADET TO MEDICINE

-This program is designed to accelerate the process for Corps of Cadets students who are committed to pursuing medical school by introducing them to experiences and opportunities to prepare them for a career in military medicine.
-This program is open to all second and third-year Corps of Cadets students who meet the minimum selection requirements are highly encouraged to apply.
+This program is designed to accelerate the process for Corps of Cadets who are committed to pursuing medical school by introducing them to experiences and opportunities to prepare them for a career in military medicine.
+This program is open to all second year Corps of Cadets students who meet the minimum selection requirements are highly encouraged to apply.

 As part of this program, participants will also have current medical school students as mentors, enroll in a MCAT prep course (such as Kaplan) free of charge, and a pre-medical seminar course.
 The program will prepare the C2M participants to be highly competitive medical school students.
 Students who are accepted into this program and successfully meet the requirements will be given a conditional admission to the Texas A&M University School of Medicine and will be expected to commit to the School of Medicine for medical school and to one of the armed forces for military service.